Kasner bounces and fluctuating collapse inside hairy black holes with charged matter: The Proto-Kasner Region

 \end{lemma}

-\begin{proof} The idea is that when dealing with the scalar field, since we have the same familiar form for the equation (\ref{eq:pk_phi_evol}), we can use the equation (\ref{eq:jo_bessel_inhomog}) describing the solution for the scalar field using the solution operator to the linear Bessel equation, just as in Proposition \ref{prop:oscillation_phi}.
+\begin{proof} The idea is that in light of (\ref{eq:pk_phi_evol}), we can use the equation (\ref{eq:jo_bessel_inhomog}) describing the solution for the scalar field using the solution operator to the linear Bessel equation, just as in Proposition \ref{prop:oscillation_phi}.
+To get improved error estimates, however, we evolve the system from $x = x_{PK}$ as opposed to $x = x_{\mathcal{B}}$, hence the appearance of the updated Bessel coefficients $C_{JK}(\ep)$ and $C_{YK}(\ep)$ in (\ref{eq:pk_coeffs}).

-To get optimal error estimates, however, we evolve the system from $x = x_{PK}$ as opposed to $x = x_{\mathcal{B}}$, hence the redefinition of the Bessel coefficients as in (\ref{eq:pk_coeffs}).
-We first show these are close to the original coefficients as claimed; from Proposition \ref{prop:oscillation_phi} we have
+We first show these are close to the original coefficients as claimed; from Proposition \ref{prop:oscillation_phi}, we have